ausgerechnet/spheroscope/library/guidelines-v2.md

   + effort does not necessarily equal desire
 - I'm endorsing my point from yesterday
   + the point is being reinforced, not desired
+- We should say yes to Brexit
+  + Like "support", "say yes" can be equated to desire in some contexts, but here, it is more about the action of voting

 # 24 Membership #